datares/Speed-Dating/README.md

-# Data Analysis of Speed-Dating
+# Analysis of Speed-Dating Success

 To view our article, please visit: [Secrets to Maximizing Success in the (Speed) Dating Experience | by UCLA DataRes | Jun, 2020 | Medium](https://medium.com/@ucladatares/secrets-to-maximizing-success-in-the-speed-dating-experience-7f4f50c40019)